LADY IN THE PEW

 Her expression flickered—surprise, then almost laughter.
 “The old woman?
 People talk about ghosts, sure.
 The Holy Ghost, mostly.
 But that one?”
 She shook her head.
 “That’s just childish antics.
 A joke, that’s all.
 They tried it on me when I first came here.”
 She smiled faintly, though it didn’t reach her eyes.
 “I’ve never seen anything.
 Never heard anything.”

 Her voice softened then, grew strange with honesty.
-“But I carried my guilt easy.
+“But I carried my guilt easily.
 I never pretended it wasn’t there.
 Never had shame in it.”
 She said it like a confession, but not one she regretted.

 There was a pause, long enough for the room to breathe around them.
 She leaned closer.
 “You’re not telling me someone scared you with that story, are you?”